AnaCarolinaLobato/Project-STEDI-Human-Balance-Analytics/README.md

 ## Introduction

 In this project, the data engineering team at STEDI aims to build a robust data lakehouse solution for sensor data to train a machine learning model.
+The data coming from the various sources, you will need to create your own S3 directories for customer_landing, step_trainer_landing, and accelerometer_landing zones,

 ## Project Details